IT-Timberlink-Australia/netbox-awx-zabbix-PROD/OPERATIONS.md

 ## Notes
 - TLS: start with ZABBIX_VERIFY=false, flip to true once the CA is in the EE.
-- Statuses used in NetBox: not_synced → synced → remove_pending → removed.
+- Statuses used in NetBox: Not Synced → Synced → Remove Pending → Removed.